 Avoid some topics entirely.
 Unless you’re writing specifically about a controversial topic, you’re better off avoiding it entirely unless your main topic of focus can offer a really useful and unique perspective on it.
 I have no intent to ever discuss abortion or sexual topics on this site; they just don’t fit and all they would do is either antagonize or scare off my readers.
 Even if I’m thinking about those topics, it’s just not a good choice to post them here.

 Whenever you post, remember what the potential limits of your audience are and try not to push those limits too hard, or else you’ll see your traffic decreasing over time.

-Building a Better Blog for 2007 is a month-long series at The Simple Dollar, outlining steps you can take to build a long-term healthy blog that will attract readers.
+Building a Better Blog is a month-long series at The Simple Dollar, outlining steps you can take to build a long-term healthy blog that will attract readers.
 Jump ahead to the next essay, Social Bookmarking, or back to the previous one, The Mini Audience.